Strath Committee

 The Strath Committee, chaired by Sir William Strath, was set up by the British Ministry of Defence to consider the short- and long-term effects of a hydrogen bomb attack on the United Kingdom.
 The committee began its work in November 1954, and submitted a preliminary report to Defence Minister Harold Macmillan a month later.
 The final report was issued in March 1955; while it was officially known as "The Defence Implications of Fall-Out from a Hydrogen Bomb: Report by a Group of Officials", the report is normally cited as the Strath Report instead.

 Consisting of thirty-two pages plus appendices, the report established that, if war broke out, the Soviet Union would seek to "eliminate [Britain] from the contest" due to the country possessing a nuclear arsenal as well as hosting American nuclear weapons.
 The report sought to estimate the degree of damage and casualties that would be suffered from a "limited" attack of ten hydrogen bombs, each with a 10 megaton payload, dropped on British cities.
 The attack was assumed to take place during the night (and thus at a time when vigilance would be lower) and without any defence preparations being made in advance.
-The result of the attack would be "utter devastation"; just one bomb was deemed sufficient to wipe out a typical city and "all, or nearly all, its inhabitants".
-While London would not be completely destroyed, it alone would suffer four million casualties out of a national total of sixteen million.
+The result of the hypothetical attack would be "utter devastation" and sixteen million casualties; just one bomb was deemed sufficient to wipe out a typical city and "all, or nearly all, its inhabitants".
+While London would not be completely destroyed, it alone would suffer four million casualties.
 Since Britain would be disproportionately affected by collateral damage due to its small landmass and high population density, the combined effect of all ten bombs would be one where life and property was "obliterated by blast and fire on a vast scale"; there would be up to twelve million deaths (with more than nine million of these resulting from blast and heat and less than three million from radiation poisoning) and a further four million people would be seriously injured or disabled, overwhelming the remnants of the medical system.
 These casualties would amount to one third of Britain's population and would include a "disproportionate share" of the skilled manpower that would be needed for national recovery.
 While forty million survivors were predicted, thirteen million of these would have to shelter in place for at least a week before radiation fell to safe levels.
 Half of Britain's industry would be destroyed, logistics and distribution systems would break down, and food, farmland, and water would all be contaminated, leaving the survivors in "siege conditions."
 From a military standpoint, the country would cease to be strategically significant.